plaethos09/Devops_Answers/EC2_answers.md

 So in summary, the optimal purchase model depends on workload patterns, flexibility needs and willingness to take interruptions vs gain significant cost savings.

-11. How does EC2 placement groups work and what are their use cases?
+**11. How does EC2 placement groups work and what are their use cases?**

 EC2 placement groups allow you to influence the placement of a group of interdependent instances to meet the needs of your workload.
 There are two types of placement groups: